broilo/Summaries/Hands-on_ML/chap4/README.md

 ## When should be used Linear Regression, Ridge, Lasso or Elastic Net?

+> It's almost always preferable to have at least a little bit of regularization, so generally you should avoid plain Linear Regression.

+* Ridge is a good default,
+    * but if you suspect that only a few features are actually useful, you should prefer Lasso or Elastic Net
+        * since they tend to reduce the useless features' weights down to zero.

+## Early Stopping

 # Keywords

 * **Convergence rate:** When the cost function is convex and its slope doesn't change abruptly, it can be shown that the Batch Gradient Descent with a fixed learning rate has a convergence rate of O(1/iterations).
 In other words, if you divide the tolerance by 10 (to have a more precise solution), then the algorithm will have to run 10 times more iterations.